 The in-vehicle server needs to have a license applied to AXIS Camera Station.
-This is the only license that needs to be applied to the in-vehicle server.
-The F91 series brought into ACS, requires 1 camera license.
+The AXIS F91 Main Units brought into ACS Pro, requires (1) 5yr camera license as this is a 3rd party server.

-- To apply the license you must have an Axis Communications My Axis Account. - Once you have an account and have purchased the required licenses go to:

-- Configuration > Licenses > Management > Register system online > Sign into your account and apply the license key to the server in the AXIS License Portal - This system can be registered offline as well.
+- To apply the license you must have an Axis Communications My Axis Account. - Once you have an account and have purchased the required licenses go to: - Configuration > Licenses > Management > Register system online > Sign into your account and apply the license key to the server in the AXIS License Manager - This system can be registered offline as well.